Friday, June 24, 2022

 |Maybe GI Joe could beat COBRA if they stopped ejecting to safety after the planes blew up.|

 The films final act involves Maverick and Rooster in enemy territory after ejecting from their blown up planes, perfectly healthy, deciding to steal an enemy plane to fly back to base.
-The only plane they can steal is of course and F-14 Tomcat.
+The only plane they can steal is of course an F-14 Tomcat.
 I 50% rolled my eyes at this and 50% smiled at the nostalgia.
 I’m not really sure how to feel about this story choice.
 If you’re fully invested in the film then you love it, if you hate the film, you hate this.
 I am still completely on the fence at this point, it hasn’t sold me as good or bad and I’m desperately trying to like it.
 Once they successfully steal the plane it’s Maverick with Goose’s son Rooster as his RIO fighting off two modern day fighters.
 The dogfight is fairly predictable.
 There was a nice twist seeing an enemy pilot who had tricks of his own and could keep up with Maverick and almost sad when the very predictable Han Solo moment occurs with Hangman showing up to take out the last bad guy after Maverick runs our of ammunition.
 Then we have our celebration on the aircraft carrier where everyone says some final friendly things to one another and become BFFs.
-At the very end Jennifer Connolly shows up and rides off to the sunset with Maverick for no real reason at all except she’s his “love interest” in the film.
+At the very end Jennifer Connolly shows up and rides off into the sunset with Maverick for no real reason at all except she’s his “love interest” in the film.

 So what are we left with?
 A two hour eleven minute film with beautifully shot aerial scenes, great action, a poorly hashed out plot.
 If the script went through a few more rewrites it might have been a great movie.
 It certainly had a long enough runtime that it could have hashed out its love story and characters better.
 All the elements were there, they tried to define the characters, spent a little too much time trying to check off their “woke” multi-cultural and gender obligations box (which is pointless if they are only secondary and background characters).
 There is potential for an amazing franchise of spin-offs devoted to the other characters in the film.
 It’d be nice to see a Top Gun: Hangman or Top Gun: Phoenix spin off films.
 If Hollywood decides to make a series of spinoff films focused exclusively on the characters introduced in Top Gun: Maverick there might be a nice franchise to look forward to.
 But as for seeing Top Gun: Maverick in the theater, wait for streaming.